-Many users wonder why the USPS 1583 form is required, or why it asks for two different types of identification.
-This article will explain everything.
+Many users wonder why the United States Postal Service (USPS) 1583 form is required, or why it asks for two different types of identification.
+This article explains everything.

 This step is essential because:

-- It ensures that you, and only you, are able to access mail that is addressed to you.
+- It ensures that you, and only authorized parties, are able to access mail that is addressed to you.

 Understanding the Postal Consent Form (HINT: It's NOT a change of address)